 I am delighted that my child has been able to communicate more and use more and more words AND hope that in the near future he will be able to continue to advance.
 He went from a very small delay to being slightly ahead.
 We miss you Julie!
 XXXOOJodi C.

 How long will my child need therapy?
 How long before they talk?

 Why is my child's language delayed?

 There is not a clear answer to this question.
 Research does not support any specific reason for kids to have language delays.
-There are other diagnosis that can impact language development making an expressive language delay a secondary diagnosis.
+There are other diagnoses that can impact language development making an expressive language delay a secondary diagnosis.
 It is important for parents to understand that it is nothing to blame themselves for.
 With guidance from your therapist you will learn ways to encourage his/her language development.

 Does my child have Autism?